Dual Recovery Network with Online Compensation for Image Super-Resolution: Dual High-Frequency Recovery Network

 IHN works well in predicting the HF map from an LR image.
-However, during this process not all HF information can be well recovered, as shown in Fig. 2 (e).
-This inspires us to construct EHN to further extract significant EHF map $\hat{I}^{r}_{m}$ from \refc{each HR reference $\hat{I}^{r}$} with the trained fixed IHN.
+However, during this process not all HF information can be well recovered.
+This inspires us to construct EHN to further extract the significant EHF map $\hat{I}^{r}_{m}$ from each HR reference $\hat{I}^{r}$.
 Note that during training process $\hat{I}^{r}$ is generated from the ground truth HR image.

-As shown in Fig. \ref{fig:f2}, there are common illumination and color differences between the LR image and its reference \refc{images}.
-Moreover, there is much useless low-frequency information in the \refc{references} that may affect extracting HF information.
+It's common for an LR image and its reference image to have illumination and color differences.
+Moreover, there is much useless low-frequency information in the reference that may affect HF information extraction.
 Therefore we take different measures to improve the robustness of the process of extracting $\hat{I}^{r}_{m}$.
-Firstly, contrast of the label images is additionally adjusted to simulate the common conditions of illumination and color differences in training process.
+First, contrast of the label images is additionally adjusted to simulate the common illumination and color differences in training process.
 Besides, we alternatively utilize the difference image between $\hat{I}^{r}$ and its intermediate SR image $\hat{I}^{r}_{t}$ as the input of EHN, rather than directly input the information of $\hat{I}^{r}$. $\hat{I}^{r}_{t}$ is obtained through up-sampling the down-sampled image of $\hat{I}^{r}$ by IHN.
 The difference image is chosen because of its high efficiency in reducing illumination and color differences and removing redundant low-frequency information.

-Then EHN extracts EHF map from the input by the recurrent network.
+Then, EHN extracts the EHF map from the input by the recurrent network.
 Final reconstructed result $I^{h}$ is derived by:

 where $\psi$ is the formulation of the process that EHN extracts the HF map $\hat{I}^{r}_{m}$.
 The operation $\bar{\oplus}$ represents the combination of the intermediate image $I_{t}^{l}$ and $\hat{I}^{r}_{m}$.
-During the training process, operation $\bar{\oplus}$ directly adds $\hat{I}^{r}_{m}$ to $I_{t}^{l}$.
-In the testing process, $\hat{I}^{r}_{m}$ will be utilized based on patch matching results, which will be elaborated in Sec. \ref{sec:utilization}.
+During the training process, $\hat{I}^{r}_{m}$ is directly added to $I_{t}^{l}$.
+In the testing process, $\hat{I}^{r}_{m}$ is utilized based on patch matching results, which is elaborated in Sec. \ref{sec:utilization}.
 Loss of EHN is defined as MSE between $I^{h}$ and the raw ground truth image.